-Doctors hold nationwide strike against NMC bill, medical services to be hit
+Doctors hold nationwide strike against NMC bill, withdraw emergency services

 New Delhi, Aug 01: Doctors and students across the country are holding a 'token' strike resulting in disruption of healthcare services at government hospitals, including AIIMS.

 The one-day strike is in protest of the Lok Sabha approving and passing the National Medical Commission Bill (NMC) 2019.
+Resident doctors will refrain from working in OPDs, emergency departments and ICUs as a mark of protest.

 Explained: What is National Medical Commission Bill 2019 and why are doctors opposing it?